Syonet/model/README.md

 ```

 ## Promises + Event Emitter
-Every method in the `model` service that performs an HTTP request will return a promise which is
+Every method in the `model` service will return a promise which is also an event emitter.
-also an event emitter.
 This means those promises will borrow the following API:

 ### `.on( event, listener( event, [args...] ) )`
 Add a listener `listener` for `event` event. `listener` will receive the following arguments: